When it’s time for healthcare providers to upgrade their health information technology (HIT) systems? Where do they start?

 Before any serious HIT decisions are made, it is recommended first to evaluate how to best invest in a system environment and infrastructure.

 The past decade of HIT regulations – most recently the 21st Century Cures Act – have made it clear that these solutions should be developed and implemented in ways that improve patient care, safety, and security.
-Hospital IT leadership are constantly being challenged on how to best invest their dollars to meet those expectations while staying under budget.
-In the current market, cloud-based hosting IT services could be the answer for hospitals both small and large.
+Hospital IT leadership is constantly being challenged to invest their dollars to meet those expectations while staying under budget.
+In the current market, cloud-based hosting IT services could be the answer for small and large hospitals.

 While the immediate savings of hosting and managing a HIT infrastructure on-premise may seem attractive, future and unexpected costs can quickly add up.
 In addition to upfront equipment expenses, recurring maintenance and data security risks can take valuable technical and human resources away from more critical care delivery tasks.

-Cloud-based IT services managed by a third-party can improve a healthcare organization’s return on investment (ROI) by relieving some pressures on internal IT personnel.
-With a reliable external team managing routine tasks that help maximize daily performance, a hospital is ultimately investing their existing team’s ability to improve quality of patient care and efficiency.
+Cloud-based IT services managed by a third party can improve a healthcare organization’s return on investment (ROI) by relieving some pressures on internal IT personnel.
+With a reliable external team managing routine tasks that help maximize daily performance, a hospital is ultimately investing in their existing team’s ability to improve the quality of patient care and efficiency.